ipspace/blog/content/posts/2010/07/bridging-and-routing-part-ii.md

 - IP routing
 - TRILL
 title: Bridging and Routing, Part II
-url: /2010/07/bridging-and-routing-part-ii.html
+url: /2010/07/bridging-and-routing-part-ii/
 ---
-Based on the readers' comments on my "[*Bridging and Routing: is there a difference?*](/2010/07/bridging-and-routing-is-there.html)*"* post (thanks you!), here are a few more differences between bridging and routing:
+Based on the readers' comments on my "[*Bridging and Routing: is there a difference?*](/2010/07/bridging-and-routing-is-there/)*"* post (thanks you!), here are a few more differences between bridging and routing:

 **Cost.** Layer-2 switches are almost always cheaper than layer-3 (usually combined layer-2/3) switches.
 There are numerous reasons for the cost difference, including:
 <!--more-->
 -   Mass-market low-end switches are usually simple bridges.
 Low-cost high-speed bridging silicon is thus readily available.
 -   MAC address lookup is simpler than IP table lookup and easier to implement in silicon.
-You need simple CAM ([Content Addressable Memory](http://en.wikipedia.org/wiki/Content-addressable_memory)) to perform MAC address lookup and [TCAM](#Ternary_CAMs) (Ternary CAM) with additional output logic to perform longest-IP-prefix matching.
+You need simple CAM ([Content Addressable Memory](http://en.wikipedia.org/wiki/Content-addressable_memory)) to perform MAC address lookup and TCAM] (Ternary CAM) with additional output logic to perform longest-IP-prefix matching.
 -   Layer-3 switches are expected to perform IP packet filtering.
 Implementing access lists in hardware (usually with even larger TCAM) is expensive.

-**Zero configuration.** In their simplest incarnation, the bridges are plug-and-play devices (magically [transforming themselves into plug-and-pray devices as the network grows](/2009/12/ten-steps-of-small-lan-design.html)); it's quite easy to find a perfectly working switch named *Switch* with no non-default configuration in a badly managed network.
+**Zero configuration.** In their simplest incarnation, the bridges are plug-and-play devices (magically [transforming themselves into plug-and-pray devices as the network grows](/2009/12/ten-steps-of-small-lan-design/)); it's quite easy to find a perfectly working switch named *Switch* with no non-default configuration in a badly managed network.
 Routers always require configuration (at the very minimum, you have to configure IP subnets and IP routing protocols).

 However, as soon as VLANs are introduced into the network or you need to fine-tune STP, the zero-configuration benefits are gone.